rocBLAS programming guide#

 - { rocblas_function: "rocblas_gemm_ex", transA: "N", transB: "T", a_type: i8_r, b_type: i8_r, c_type: i32_r, d_type: i32_r, compute_type: i32_r, M: 1024, N: 2048, K: 512, lda: 1024, ldb: 2048, ldc: 1024, ldd: 1024, cold_iters: 2, iters: 10, batch_count: 5, stride_a: 4096, stride_b: 4096, stride_c: 2097152, stride_d: 2097152 }

-For example, the performance of sgemm using rocblas-bench on a vega20 machine returns:
+For example, the performance of SGEMM using rocblas-bench on an AMD vega20 machine returns the following:

 ./rocblas-bench -f gemm -r f32_r --transposeA N --transposeB N -m 4096 -n 4096 -k 4096 --alpha 1 --lda 4096 --ldb 4096 --beta 0 --ldc 4096